zammad/zammad-admin-documentation/manage/roles/admin-permissions.rst

    .. note:: Agents can access existing organizations
       from the search bar, even without this permission.
-      They can even edit an organization’s name, domain, and notes!
+      They can even edit an organization's name, domain, and notes!

 :``admin.overview``:
    :doc:`Manage > Overviews</manage/overviews>`